-This Mexican recipe is perfect for a weekly meal prep due to its large volume (it makes around 20 cups) meaning you can freeze it in bulk!
-All you will need to do is swap out the ground beef for chicken in this recipe.
+This Mexican recipe is perfect for a weekly keto meal prep due to its large volume (it makes around 20 cups) meaning you can freeze it in bulk!
+All you will need to do is swap out the ground beef for chicken and add taco seasoning to this recipe.
 With 4 servings coming in at under 500 calories, Chicken taco soup can be enjoyed by the whole family.
 It will only take you 10 minutes of prep time too!

 Steak Fajita Roll-ups

 This is the ultimate dish for all the meat lovers out there!
 These low-carb fajita alternatives focus on the meat as an external ingredient, rather than as a filler.
 The two main ingredients used in this Steak Fajita Roll-Ups Recipe are flank steak and Proper Good Chicken Bone Broth, and it will take around 4 - 6 hours to marinate.
 With only 10 minutes spent sizzling in the pan, you can enjoy these tasty steak fajita roll-ups!

 A wholesome beef burrito bowl will keep you feeling warm and fulfilled inside.
 This recipe will make you some succulent meat cuttings partnered with lightly spiced Pico de Gallo and cooling cauliflower rice.
 Ready in less than 30 minutes, you can enjoy a whopping 41 g of protein in this 2 serving recipe!